 Miami International Airport is the main U.S. gateway to Latin America and the Caribbean.
-MIA has the largest number of international passenger traffic after New York City's JFK International Airport.
-American Airlines has a major hub at MIA.
-Alternate airports to MIA are West Palm Beach Airport and Fort Lauderdale/Hollywood International Airport (near the bottom of this list).Continue to 13 of 25 below.
+MIA has the largest number of global passengers after New York City's JFK International Airport.
+American Airlines has many routes to this major Florida city.
+Alternate Miami airports, such as West Palm Beach Airport and Fort Lauderdale/Hollywood International Airport, are good back-up options if you can't find your preferred flights out of Miami.Continue to 13 of 25 below.

 13 of 25

 14 of 25